gmarimon98/dd-srd/content/gameplay/rolls.md

 3. **Roll.** Roll a 20-sided die and add your modifier, resulting in one of the following outcomes.
 Critical outcomes take priority over non-critical outcomes.

-    - If you roll a natural 20, your outcome is a critical success.
+    - If you roll a natural 19 or 20, your outcome is a critical success.
-    - If you roll a natural 1, your outcome is a critical failure.
+    - If you roll a natural 1 or 2, your outcome is a critical failure.
     - If the total value rolled is greater to or equal than the difficulty, your outcome is a success.
     - If the total value rolled is less than the difficulty, your outcome is a failure.

 4. **Double Down.** Optionally, choose whether to double down.
 If you double down, roll the same die again, add the same modifier, and compare it to the same difficulty.
 If you succeed your second roll, your original outcome increases by one tier on the [**Outcomes table**]({{< relref "/reference#outcomes" >}}) (for example, from a success to a critical success).
-If you roll a natural 20, it instead increases by two tiers.
+If you roll a natural 19 or 20, it instead increases by two tiers.
 If you fail your second roll, it decreases by one tier.
-If you roll a natural 1, it instead decreases by two tiers.
+If you roll a natural 1 or 2, it instead decreases by two tiers.

 5. **Calculate Boons and Banes.** With your final outcome, the GM refers to the [**Outcomes Table**]({{< relref "/reference#outcomes" >}}) to determine whether you earned boons or incurred banes, keeping note of any multiplier the outcome may list.
 If the outcome results in boons or banes, the GM then refers to the [**Difficulty Table**]({{< relref "/reference#difficulty" >}}) to see how many, multiplying the total by the multiplier in the Outcomes table.
 Boons from drive are not multiplied in this way.